Skip to main content

 • Status Filter: Select from dropdown (All, Running, End, Error)

-• Environment Filter: Switch between Test, UAT, and Prod environments using color-coded buttons:
+• Environment Filter: Switch between Test, UAT, and Prod environments using color-coded buttons matching your deployment strategy:

 • Test: Yellow indicator